mdjones-dev/Parser-Facebook-Messages-JSON/README.md

 <img src="https://github.com/mjones-l/Parser-Facebook-Messages-JSON/blob/master/resources/Step5FindFacebookName.png">

-Note2: All of the lines of text you can use to find your partners id are in `parse_fb_json.py`, lines 71-83:
+Note2: Below are all the lines that can be used to identify the name facebook is using to identify them in Call events.
+These are also referenced in `parse_fb_json.py`, lines 71-83:

-call_strings = ["The video chat ended.",

-f"You missed a call from {facebook_name_id}.",
+`You missed a call from `

-…
+`You missed a video chat from `

+` can now see each other.`

+` started sharing video.`

+` stopped viewing your video.`

+` stopped sharing video.`

+`'s video has ended.`

+` missed your video chat.`

+` called you.`

 <h2>Step 6.
 Run the python script: `python .\parse_fb_json.py Ye output`</h2>